GainStrongService/mtk-openwrt-feeds/autobuild/unified/Readme.md

 ---

 ## Uboot & ATF
+The minimum required version is 2024-11-08, while the latest version is  **2025-03-04** for the latest U-Boot feature support.
 The OpenWrt/24.10 or trunk image type is ITB, which cannot be loaded if the original U-Boot is too old.
 Please update to a newer U-Boot that supports both OpenWrt 21.0x and OpenWrt 24.xx image types.
-The minimum required version is 2024-11-08.
 Also need DTS relay to enable 10G ethernet for one-time uboot console setting

 - Since U-Boot is still released as a tarball, please log in to the DCC or contact the corresponding window to obtain the latest U-Boot and ATF source code.